 Configure SCIM for Okta

 As part of the Okta Integration Network (OIN), Advanced Server Access can sync your users and groups from the Okta Universal Directory, which makes it easier to manage people, memberships, and roles across Advanced Server Access.
 Okta does this by using the System for Cross-domain Identity Management (SCIM) specification.
+This SCIM integration supports these features:

 To enable syncing from Okta, complete the following steps: